cafeeaddev/ratemodule/README.md

 3 - Click Configure Ratemodule

-4 - Change the display in page types to any page in the course
+4 - Change the display in Any page

 5 - In the topic On This Page, change the option Visible to no